 - Kick the Dog: In addition to an actual dog-girl; she gets better, Akashikibu finally defrosts just as she gets frozen solid.
 And then Quilin Realm mocks her by covering her face with the dog-girl's mask, and finally blows her up for good measure.

-- Nerd Glasses: The Division Head's brother, who's Blind Without 'Em (he's practically a Shout Out to Mousse, at least to this troper).
+- Nerd Glasses: The Division Head's brother, who's Blind Without 'Em.
 He hates wearing them because they make him look like an otaku, but they're just icing on the cake.

 - Not a Game: Being a Blazer Guardian.